choulab/lab-website/content/handbook/_index.md

 <br>

 {{% alert warning %}}
-This is a living document and will be continually updated by members of the lab
+This is a living document and will be continually updated by members of the lab.
+This lab manual is licensed under a Creative Commons Attribution - NonCommercial 4.0 International License.
+If you’re a PI or a trainee in a different lab and want to write your own lab manual, feel free to take inspiration from this one.

+credit: the initial version of this handbook took inspiration from the [Aly lab](https://www.alylab.org/)
 {{% /alert %}}